pharmaverse/admiral/README.md

 descriptions of each argument with permitted values, the expected input and output, with clear real-life examples - so that users don’t need to dig through code to find answers.
-* Vignettes that complement the functional documentation to help users see how best the functions can be applied to achieve customary ADaM requirements.
+* Vignettes that complement the functional documentation to help users see how best the functions can be applied to achieve ADaM requirements.
 * Functions should be written and structured in a way that users are able to read, re-use or extend them for study specific purposes if needed (see Readability below).